How Long Is Rehab? Drug and Alcohol Rehab Lengths

 Variables that may affect the length of stay include:

-• The level of care needed: Whether you need detox, a live-in inpatient program, or a more part-time outpatient program, the length of treatment may vary.
+• The level of care needed.
+Whether you need detox, inpatient care, or a more flexible outpatient program, the length of treatment may vary.

-Other concerns like childcare and employment may impact the length of stay that one is comfortable with as well.
-If you would like to learn more about the best length of stay for your situation, give us a call at
+Other concerns like childcare and employment may impact the length of stay as well.
+If you would like to learn more about the best length of stay for your situation, call American Addiction Centers (AAC) at .

-Insurance coverage varies based on your individual plan.
-Most insurance providers will cover at least part of the cost of rehab.
-Some of the more notable insurance providers that may be able to cover at least part of the cost of rehab include: Blue Cross Blue Shield, Aetna, Anthem (Elevance Health in California and Nevada), Cigna, Humana, and more.
+Most insurance providers cover at least part of the cost of rehab.
+However, insurance coverage for rehab varies based on your individual plan.
+That being said, many addiction treatment centers accept insurance, AAC included, from providers such as Blue Cross Blue Shield, Aetna, Anthem (Elevance Health in California and Nevada), Cigna, Humana, and more.
 Additionally, there are also state-funded options such as Medicaid programs that may be able to help with the cost of rehab as well.
-To find out if your insurance provider may be able to cover the cost of rehab, fill in our insurance verification form below.

 The Benefits of Longer Rehab Programs